 Amount of Education Required for Careers Related to Boilermaking

 Some careers associated with boilermaking require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to boilermaking have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||21.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||36.7%|

 Online Boilermaking Programs

-In 2017-2018, 2 schools offered a boilermaking program of some type.
+In the 2018-2019 academic year, 4 schools offered some type of boilermaking program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.